Birmingham Hip Resurfacing

 An alternative to total hip replacement for the younger, more active patient

-Until recently, individuals suffering from severe hip pain due to arthritis
+Up until the last decade, individuals suffering from severe hip pain due

-or injury had only surgery option: hip replacement.
-This procedure has
+to arthritis or injury had only surgery option: hip replacement.
+But,

-its drawbacks for the younger set who face a second, possibly less successful,
+this procedure has its drawbacks for the younger set who face a second,

-total replacement surgery when the first wears out and reduced range of
+possibly less successful, total replacement surgery when the first wears

 Thomas Beck, D.O., of